nancunjie4560/Portfolio/README.md

 - ### Research:

-     - [Predicting Life Expectancy and Analysis of the Impact of the Immunization on the United States](https://www.researchgate.net/publication/363047748_Predicting_Life_Expectancy_and_Analysis_of_the_Impact_of_the_Immunization_on_the_United_States)This study predicts and analyzes life expectancy and simulates the effect of different levels of vaccination coverage rate on life expectancy in the United States.
+     - [Predicting Life Expectancy and Analysis of the Impact of the Immunization on the United States](https://www.researchgate.net/publication/363047748_Predicting_Life_Expectancy_and_Analysis_of_the_Impact_of_the_Immunization_on_the_United_States): This study predicts and analyzes life expectancy and simulates the effect of different levels of vaccination coverage rate on life expectancy in the United States.

      - [Wage Discrimination Between U.S. Born Citizens vs. Naturalized Citizens or Legal Residents](https://www.researchgate.net/publication/341090127_Wage_Discrimination_Between_US_Born_Citizens_vs_Naturalized_Citizens_or_Legal_Residents): Using the OLS model, Oaxaca-Blinder decomposition, quantile regression, andcausal random forest green model to verify if any wage difference between US-born citizens compare with other leagal residents.